Turning a 3-Day Phone Tag Process into 60-Second Bookings

 The Problem

-The U.S. junk removal market alone is worth $75.6 billion (IBISWorld, 2024), and it still runs on phone calls and guesswork.
-A customer needs a couch removed — they Google 'junk removal near me,' call 3-4 companies, leave voicemails, wait for callbacks, and when someone finally answers, the quote is a vague range: '$200 to $400, depends on what we see.'
-On the provider side, it's worse.
-Small hauling operators — junk removal, local moving, delivery — manage their entire business through a patchwork of texts, voicemails, Facebook messages, and scribbled notebooks.
-A HomeAdvisor study found that service businesses lose 40% of leads simply because they don't respond within an hour.
-For a solo hauling operator doing $150K/year, that's $60,000 in lost revenue — not because the work isn't there, but because the quote request came in while they were on a job and got buried in a text thread.
+The $75.6B junk removal market still runs on phone calls and guesswork.
+Customers Google 'junk removal near me,' call 3-4 companies, leave voicemails, and wait days for a vague quote: '$200 to $400, depends on what we see.'
+Providers manage their business through texts, voicemails, and Facebook messages — and lose 40% of leads simply because they don't respond within an hour.
+For a solo operator doing $150K/year, that's $60,000 in lost revenue.

 Goals